Our speakers this year will include:

 Angela Rayner- MRCVS, CVS

-Angela is Clinical Services Manager for CVS, after working in small animal practice in Scotland.
+Angela is Director of Quality Improvement for CVS, after working in small animal practice in Scotland.
 She is passionate about the ecology of error and is currently enrolled in an MSc in Patient Safety and Clinical Human Factors at the University of Edinburgh, where interest in a systems-thinking approach to patient safety was first ignited.
 She received an RCVS Knowledge QI Award in 2019 for improvements made in controlled drugs recording within CVS.

 Angela believes that success lies in the celebration of error.
 There is tremendous opportunity to transform a negative experience into a positive learning experience, to improve the safety of our patients and the wellbeing of our colleagues.
 This transformation fosters trust and cooperation among teams, resulting in an open and supportive culture.